userexperior-technologies/integration-guide/docs/android-copy.md

     eventProp.put("Date", date);
     UserExperior.logEvent("MOBILE_TOPUP", eventProp);

-   Note: Max `eventName` limit is 250 chars only; Please send the Date in "YYYY/MM/DD" format.
+   Note: Max `eventName` limit is 250 chars only; Please send the date property in "YYYY/MM/DD" format only, if any.

 ### 3. Log Message